dhanushl0l/clippy/README.md

 ## Contributions

-We appreciate any contributions!
-Whether it's reporting bugs, suggesting features, or writing code, your help makes a difference.
+We welcome all contributions — whether it's reporting bugs, suggesting improvements, or submitting code.

+- Please refer to the [testing branch](https://github.com/dhanushl0l/clippy/tree/testing) for the latest development work.
+Contributions should be made to this branch.
+- To report bugs or request features, use the [GitHub Issues](https://github.com/dhanushl0l/clippy/issues) page.

 ## Roadmap